Marburg Disease Outbreaks

 Marburg Disease Vaccine Candidates

-As of December 2024, the African CDC, the U.S. FDA, and the European Medicines Agency (EMA) have not approved any Marburg vaccine candidate.
+As of April 2025, the African CDC, the U.S. FDA, nd the European Medicines Agency (EMA) have not approved any Marburg vaccine candidate.